avtandil33/tos3x/README.md

   Without modifiying the makefiles you would need to put the sources there too, risking to loose any modifications you made if something goes awfully wrong.

+# Hades ROMs

+Hades ROMs can now also be built, by using

+  make TOSVERSION=306 COUNTRY=uk HADES=1

+Only the UK version has been checked against original images, but it is expected that other versions work, too (except that the about dialog is not patched).
+Above example will build a hadesuk.img image in the glue directory.